rakuten-frontend/grunt-appdmg/README.md

 **Note:**
 Currently grunt-appdmg works on **Mac OS X only** due to the [node-appdmg limitation](https://github.com/LinusU/node-appdmg/issues/14).

-## Getting Started
+## Getting started

 This plugin requires [Grunt](http://gruntjs.com/) `>=0.4.0`.
-If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
+If you haven't used Grunt before, be sure to check out the [Getting started](http://gruntjs.com/getting-started) guide.

 ### Install
 ```shell